Can an airworthiness review certificate (ARC)/recommendation be issued after an airworthiness review with open findings?

 - the conditions established for controlled environment (M.A.901 (b)) are met.
 This means:

-- continuously managed during the previous 12 months by a unique CAMO, and
+- continuously managed during the previous 12 months by a unique CAMO or CAO, and

-- maintained for the previous 12 months by Part 145 organisations.
+- maintained for the previous 12 months by Part-145, Part-M Subpart F or Part-CAO organisations.

-- there is no evidence or reason to believe that the aircraft is not airworthy, as stated in M.A.901(k).
+- there is no evidence or reason to believe that the aircraft is not airworthy, as stated in M.A.901(j).

-In addition in accordance with M.A.710(d) the 90 days anticipation shall be used to allow the physical review to be performed during a maintenance check.
-However, the intention of the rule was never to address the transfer of the aircraft within those 90 days with the purpose of avoiding the forthcoming airworthiness review.
-Concerning the 30 days anticipation for the ARC extension, point M.A.901(f) is intended for 2 consecutive extensions by the same CAMO managing the continuing airworthiness of the aircraft from the date of issue of the ARC, so the extended ARC could not be extended 2nd time by another organisation, because this constitutes a ‘breach’ of controlled environment.
+In addition, in accordance with M.A.901(n) or ML.A.903(d) the 90 days anticipation for the ARC issue shall be used to allow the physical review to be performed during a maintenance check.
+Hence the intention of the rule is not to address the transfer of the aircraft within those 90 days with the purpose of avoiding the forthcoming airworthiness review.

-Is EASA Forms 1 required during the import of the aircraft in the EU?
+Are EASA Forms 1 required during the import in the EU of an aircraft subject to Part-M?